 6. Good chocolate

 Similarly, who doesn’t love quality chocolate?
-While studies connecting chocolate to heart health aren’t based on the most robust evidence, we can just enjoy it for pleasure, right?
+While studies connecting chocolate to heart health aren’t based on the most robust evidence, there is some evidence of benefit, and we can just enjoy it for pleasure, right?
 For gifting, a locally crafted, handcrafted creation is sure to please.

 |Find it locally at… Cochu Chocolatier, powered by Calgary’s multiple award-winning Anne Sellmer, known for her distinctive flavour combinations like “cherries, pistachios, coconut flakes & sea salt” or “sriracha, sea salt, sponge toffee, and pretzel” (oh my).